-After the game loads, an introductory sequence automatically begins, but it may be skipped by pressing [ESC].
+After the game loads, an introductory sequence automatically begins, but it may be skipped by pressing .
 Then the main menu appears, listing four options:

-- VIEW INTRODUCTION,
+- · VIEW INTRODUCTION.

 - START NEW GAME,

-- JOURNEY ONWARD, and
+- · JOURNEY ONWARD, and

 - VIEW CREDITS.

-To select one of these options, single-click it with the mouse or use the arrow keys and press ENTER.
-To exit the introduction, character creation or credits, press ESC.
+To select one of these options, single-click it with the mouse or use the arrow keys and press one creation or credits, press .